 Q. I have already applied.
 When will I find out if I have received an offer of admission?
 (Canadian and International Applicants)

 A. Offers of admission will start to be made in February, and will continue until all the program spaces are filled.
 Usually all offers are made by June.
-The Graduate Program Assistant will notify you via e-mail as soon as the offer of admission is made, and will follow up with a letter via mail.
+The Graduate Program Assistant will notify you via email as soon as the offer of admission is made.

 Q. What is the University policy on Freedom of Information/Protection of Privacy (Canadian and International)

 A. The University of Victoria complies with the Freedom of Information/Protection of Privacy legislation of the Province of British Columbia.
 Information collected on application forms is used in the normal course of University operations in accordance with this legislation.
 For details on how the information is used, please access our University policy.
 If you want to have information on the status of your application released to a friend or relative, you must provide written permission.

 Please note that documents will not be returned—they become the property of the University of Victoria.
 Documentation from applicants who are rejected or do not take up an offer of admission will be kept on file for two years.
 All documents are routinely verified.
 Evidence of falsified documents will result in applicants being banned from the university.
 Information on falsified documents is shared with the Association of Universities and Colleges of Canada.

 A. BASED ON FEES effective 1 MAY 2016

 Canadian Students - Canadian students can expect to pay $1,858.26 for full-time tuition each term.
 In addition, there are various fees that are mandatory.
 Some are charged on a per-term basis (Graduate Students' Society, Athletics/Recreation, U-Pass Bus Pass), and some are charged once per year in September (GSS Extended Health Care Plan and Dental Care Plan).